click on photo to go back

 Surely this became the 'definite' Ellery Queen due to his likable impersonation in the NBC-TV series.
 The actor was charming and convincing as the self-effacing, deceptively preoccupied criminologist, especially when he turned to the camera 45 minutes into each Ellery Queen episode and invited the folks at home to help him solve the mystery.

-According to producer William Link, Ellery Queen was created with Hutton in mind after NBC saw his performance in They Call It Murder.
+According to producer William Link, Ellery Queen was created with Hutton in mind after NBC saw his performance in the TV movie They Call It Murder (NBC, Dec 17.
+1971).
 Link described him as the most dedicated actor he'd ever worked with.
 He recalled that Hutton literally moved into his dressing room during the 7-month production, 7 days a week.
 He did this in order to study his script in the morning and night and avoid all distractions at the home of women and alcohol.
 But the crew noticed he drank heavily after production wrapped Friday throughout Saturday.

 This success coincided with an upturn of theater work and reunion with Timothy Hutton (15).
 Father and son had gotten reacquainted in the summer of 1975, when, at Jim’s suggestion, Timothy spent the summer in his dad’s Laurel Canyon home while Jim was shooting a TV series.
 “Then he asked me, ‘Do you want to come down to Los Angeles and stay with me?'”
 Tim says, “The idea of actually living together hadn’t crossed my mind, but when he suggested it and we talked about it, the pieces all fit.
 The timing was perfect.
 When I suggested it to my mother, she thought it was a wonderful idea as well.
 (3)

 One of Hutton's memorable television appearances was appearing as a guest star in the 1977-1978 third season premiere of the Norman Lear sitcom One Day At A Time.
-The episode, entitled "The Older Man", was a four-part story arc in which Hutton portrayed Dr. Paul Curran, a forty-two year old veterinarian who falls in love with seventeen-year old Julie Cooper (played by Mackenzie Phillips).
+The episode, entitled "The Older Man" (CBS, Sep 27. - Oct 18.
+1977), was a four-part story arc in which Hutton portrayed Dr. Paul Curran, a forty-two year old veterinarian who falls in love with seventeen-year old Julie Cooper (played by Mackenzie Phillips).
 His last television role was in an unsold pilot called Butterflies based on the BBC2 sitcom.
-It was broadcast on NBC in August, 1979 several weeks after Hutton had died.
+It was broadcast on NBC on August 1.
+1979 two months weeks after Hutton had died.
 (2)

 According to Tim, his father loved his profession, and that love was his legacy to his son.
 Father and son also shared passions for horse racing, poker, jazz, and tennis.
 The day after one of their tennis games, Jim Hutton visited his doctor for respiratory trouble and back pain, he was diagnosed with liver cancer, which had spread to his lungs.